On the hunt for some authentic Mexican desserts for your next fiesta?

-Whether you top this popular dessert with cajeta or caramel, ice cream, or powdered sugar, it’s sure to be a crowd pleaser.
+Whether you top this delicious Mexican dessert with caramel, ice cream, or powdered sugar, it’ll taste incredible.

-Sopapillas are fluffy, puffy, and sweet doughs deep fried to perfection!
+Sopapillas are fluffy, puffy, and delicious dough squares deep-fried to perfection.

 For dessert, they fill it with berries and cream.

 For this recipe, all you need is powdered sugar and honey.
-These simple ingredients make a humongous impact.
-Just get in my belly already!
+These additions may seem simple, but they make a ginormous impact.

-Bunuelos are a popular Mexican dessert that are crisp on the outside and soft and fluffy on the inside.
+A bunuelo is a delicious Mexican dessert that’s crispy on the outside and soft and fluffy on the inside.
+And they taste amazing.

 Bunuelos come in two shapes.
 In this recipe, we’re shaping the bunuelos like a donut: round with a hollowed center.

-There’s no need to attend a Mexican wedding to enjoy these cookies!
+There’s no need to attend a wedding to enjoy these Mexican wedding cakes!
 Make them at home any day you want.

-Also called polvorones, snowballs, and butterballs, these dainty cookies are sweet, tender, buttery, nutty… I can go on and on!
-Every bite is just pure ecstasy.
+Also called polvorones, snowballs, and butter balls, Mexican wedding cakes are actually cookies.
+They’re sweet, tender, buttery, nutty… I can go on and on.

 11. Rice Pudding